fitian-omar/computes_ethics/_pages/about.md

 About Me
 ---
-My name is [First Last].
-I’m a [Computer Science] student in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
-I'm earning my [B.S] in [majors].
-You can also talk about internships you've had [if applicable]
+My name is Omar Fitian.
+I'm earning my B.A. in Sociology/Anthropology and Computer Science from St. Olaf College.
+My professional experience includes work in data science, program development, and survey research.

 Research
 ---
 What topics are you currently interested in researching, or have already done in your major studies.
+- The impact of academic advising on educational discernment.
+This research was conducted as part of St. Olaf College's Strategic Planning.
+- I am interested in issues of representation in colonial and postcolonial contexts.
 What topics are you interested in learning about regarding ethics.
+- Automated drone strikes, tech apartheid, attention economy algorithms, and normative history in LLMs.

 Personal Life
 ---
-Update to give a little background on you and your interests.
+I was born and raised in Nablus, Palestine.
+At 16, I attended an international boarding school in Pune, India.
+At 18, I moved to Northfield, Minnesota to attend St. Olaf College.
+I enjoy reading, cycling, cooking, and beer.

 For more info on editing this page: configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.